 Assess where you are right now

-Listen for your audience’s problems – Does your audience need encouragement, inspiration, hope, examples of overcoming, or empathy?
+- Listen for your audience’s problems – Does your audience need encouragement, inspiration, hope, examples of overcoming, or empathy?
 You are a writer; how can you use your author platform to create content that speaks to your audience’s problems?
-Could your audience benefit from recommendations on helpful products or suggestions on where to find help?
+Also, could your audience benefit from recommendations on helpful products or suggestions on where to find help?

-Identify the groups you belong to – Why are you involved in these groups?
+- Identify the groups you belong to – Why are you involved in these groups?
 Are any of them related to the focus of your author platform?
 Review your comments to learn what type of influence you currently have as a member.
+Does your audience hang out in these groups?

 It is important to understand content you create on any social media platform draws people together around a common subject or idea.
 What kind of relationships are you developing with the people brought together by your content?